 I hate cutting up cards.
 It’s time consuming and cards get lost.

 I want my centers to be easy to prepare.
 With these

 Where possible, an answer guide for the game is provided.
 Many of the games are Common Core aligned as well as being appropriate for the Australian Curriculum.

 Grab a pack

-Would you love to try easy prep first grade math centers in your colassroom.
-You can grab a pack of my first grade center bundle from my TPT store.
+Would you love to try easy prep first grade math centers in your classroom.
+You can grab the first grade center bundle from my TPT store.